talbaram3192/web_scraping_project/README.md

-# Scraping scores data from the ATP website
+# Scraping scores from the ATP website

 ## the code scrapes all of the tournaments scores from the ATP website.